Group-3-SEM/Group-3/Use Cases/use-case-1.md

 ### Trigger

-A request for area information is sent to the employee.
+A request for a report is sent to the employee.

 ## MAIN SUCCESS SCENARIO